swaminathanj/DSA/Stack.md

   - **Problem**: Given an integer series as input, check if it is palindromic.
   - **Example**: 10 20 30 40 40 30 20 10 is palindromic integer series while 10 20 30 40 10 is not
   - **Solution**: Push half the series onto stack.
-While processing the second half check if he same integer exists on the stack.
+While processing the second half check if the same integer exists on top of the stack.
 If so, pop and proceed.
 If not, exit with false.
+At the end, stack should be empty.

 ``` java
 // Palindrome.java